cBioPortal/cbioportal/docs/Build-from-Docker.md

 - `{MYSQL_DATABASE}`: The MySQL Database Name i.e cbioportal
 - `{/PATH/TO/cbioportal-seed.sql.gz}`: The actual absolute filepath were the cbioportal-seed.sql.gz file is stored on the machine that has docker installed.

+Running the above command will create a MySQL docker container and will automatically import the Seed Database.
+Please note that the Seed Database import can take some time.

 You can check the status of MySQL using the _Kitematic_ tool that comes with the Docker Toolbox.
-Or run
+Or simply run:

 ```bash
 docker ps